 For more than half of all people, gout begins in the big toe – and 90 percent of gout patients will suffer gout of the big toe at some point during the course of the disease.
 Untreated high uric acids and gout will, in time, affect more joints, including:

 - Achilles Tendon

 Stages of Gout

-There are four stages medical professionals use to classify the severity of gout in a patient.
-With proper management of lifestyle and medication, it’s possible to avoid the latter stages and the health consequences that go along with them.
+There are four stages that medical professionals use to classify the severity of gout.
+With proper management of lifestyle and the right medication, it’s possible to manage gout symptoms, avoid future attacks and prevent joint damage.

 Stage 1 – Asymptomatic Hyperuricemia